partitioncloud/musescore-web-display/README.md

 - Zoom: give a closer look to the score.
 - Audio playback, with a cursor highlighting the current measure (auto-scroll included).
 - Keyboard shortcuts.
-- Optional two-track setup: The user can quickly switch between the regular version and the no-vocal version of exported audio during playback if you provide them.
+- Add as many tracks as needed, midi and audio are supported

 ## Running